qiskit-community/prototype-quantum-kernel-training/CONTRIBUTING.md

 ### Reporting Bugs and Requesting Features

-Users are encouraged to use Github Issues for reporting issues are requesting features.
+Users are encouraged to use Github Issues for reporting issues and requesting features.

 ### Ask/Answer Questions and Discuss Quantum Kernel Training

 Users are encouraged to use Github Discussions for engaging with researchers, developers, and other users regarding quantum kernel training and the provided examples.

-### Project Code Style.
+### Project Code Style

 Code in this repository should conform to PEP8 standards.
 Style/lint checks are run to validate this.
 Line length must be limited to no more than 100 characters.

-### Pull request checklist
+### Pull Request Checklist

 When submitting a pull request and you feel it is ready for review, please ensure that: